mfujimak/assignment05-phoenix/README.md

 ### Designer - Xuanyang Wang
 Page Layout
 I used bootstrap combining with custom patterns on the pages.
 For the background, I chosed blue as the theme color that fits the disney topic.
+Just as the IA has noted, the dark blue backgrounds conveys a mysterious mood.
+The light blue background on the home page creates a sense of an fantastic amusement park, which is exactly the right mood for disney world.
     Z-pattern: I applied z-pattern on the home page because it is not text-heavy.
 As the IA has suggested, the logo of each character is positioned at three corners and the vote button is positioned on bottom right.
     F-pattern: F-pattern was used in the page with more information regarding the three characters.
 This page has more content and thus it fits well with an f-pattern layout.
 Each section starts with title, then body paragraphs, and finally a picture on the right.
 It would make more sense for viewers because they will first pay attention to the most relevent content.